Ammolite: Occurrence

 Significant deposits of gem-quality ammolite have only been found in the Bearpaw Formation that extends from Alberta to Saskatchewan in Canada and south to Montana in the USA.
 However, small deposits have been found as far south as Central Utah which also contains gem-quality ammolite.

 The best grade of gem quality ammolite is along high energy river systems on the eastern slopes of the Rockies in southern Alberta.
 Most commercial mining operations have been conducted along the banks of the St. Mary River, in an area south of and between the town of Magrath and the city of Lethbridge.
 Roughly half of all ammolite deposits are contained within the Kainah (Kainaiwa) reserve, and its inhabitants play a major role in ammolite mining.

 Since its founding in 1979, Korite has operated primarily within the reservation.
 The company had an agreement with the Kainah (Blood) tribe, with Korite paying the tribe royalties based on how much land the company has mined.
 This agreement has expired.
 It prohibited the Blood Tribe members from surface mining along the banks and cliffs of the St. Mary River.
 There were about 35 licensed Blood surface miners in 2018.
 The surface miners are self employed mining in all kinds of weather.
 Some miners also restore the fossils they find or resell their finds to other fabricators.

 Extraction

-Commercial extraction is mechanized but fairly basic: shallow open pits are dug with a backhoe and the excavated material is screened for its potential gem contents.
+Commercial extraction is mechanized but fairly basic: shallow open pits are dug with an excavator and the excavated material is screened for its potential gem contents.
 The pits are further examined by hand, and commercial production is supplemented by individuals who sell their surface-picked findings to Korite and several other producers.
 Approximately 50% of the ammolite mined is suitable for jewelry.
 Korite, the largest miner of ammolite, produces over 90% of the world's supply.

-The ammolite deposits are stratified into several layers: the shallowest of these layers, named the "K Zone", lies some 15 meters below the surface and extends 30 meters down.
-The ammolite within this layer is covered by siderite concretions and is usually cracked—this is the crush material.
-It is the most common and (generally speaking) the least valuable of ammolite.
-Beginning twenty meters below the crush material is the "Blue Zone"; ammolite from this zone, which extends 65 meters, is usually compressed with a thin layer of pyrite rather than siderite concretions.
+The ammolite deposits are stratified into several layers: the shallowest of these layers, named the "K zone", lies some 15 meters below the surface and extends 30 meters down.
+The ammolite within this layer is covered by siderite concretions and is usually cracked — this is the crush material.
+It is the most common and (generally speaking) the least valuable form of ammolite.
+Beginning twenty meters below the crush material is the "blue zone"; ammolite from this zone, which extends 65 meters, is usually compressed with a thin layer of pyrite rather than siderite concretions.
 This is the sheet material; due to its depth it is rarely mined.
-It is also much less fractured, and therefore the more valuable type of ammolite.
+It is also much less fractured, and therefore a more valuable form of ammolite.

 As of 2015, Korite has mined over 100 acres of ammolite deposits.
 The company employs over 280 people and accounts for approximately 90 percent of world gem ammolite production.
 Prospectors who wish to mine ammolite deposits on Crown land must apply to the Alberta Department of Energy for a lease.
-These leases are not regularly offered; as of 2004, there was a CAD $625 application fee, with an annual rental fee of CAD $3.50 per hectare.
+These leases are not regularly offered; as of 2004, there was a CAD $625 application fee, with an annual rental fee of CAD$3.50 per hectare.